Timberlake Manor

 Timberlake is:

-• within 100 yards of a 125 acre U.S. Fish and Wildlife Refuge fronting upon the Rappahannock River;
+bulletwithin 100 yards of a 125 acre U.S. Fish and Wildlife Refuge fronting upon the Rappahannock River.
+Think of the Wildlife Refuge as a backyard and green space.
+Access to the Refuge is regulated.

 double click to enlarge